-Is the information contained in this report and the documentation attached hereto sufficient to make a decision in respect of the activity applied for (in the view of YES OH the environmental assessment practitioner)?

-If "NO", indicate the aspects that should be assessed further as part of a Scoping and EIA process before a decision can be made (list the aspects that require further assessment).
+Is the information contained in this report and the sufficient to make a decision in respect of the a the environmental assessment practitioner)?
+YES NO If "NO", indicate the aspects that should be assessed a decision can be made (list the aspects that require EIA proce ess before N/A If "YES", please list any recommended condition considered for inclusion in any authorisation that not the application.
+Compliance with the EMPr and appointme Recommendations given in the Basic Assessment phase.

-N/A

-If "YES", please list any recommended conditions, including mitigation measur considered for inclusion in any authorisation that may be granted by the competent of the application.
-Compliance with the EMPr and appointment of an ECO during the construction p hase.
 Is an EMPr attached?
-YES NO The EMPr must be attached as Appendix G. The details of the EAP who compiled the BAR and the expertise of the EAP to Assessment process must be included as Appendix H. perform the Basic If any specialist reports were used during the compilation of this BAR, please attacl interest for each specialist in Appendix I. n the decl aration of Any other information relevant to this application and not previously included m Appendix J. ust be at tached in NAME OF EAP

-SIGNATURE OF EAP
+YES NO The EMPr must be attached as Appendix G. The details of the EAP who compiled the BAR assessment process must be included as Appendix If any specialist reports were used during the cominterest for each specialist in Appendix I. x H. Any other information relevant to this application Appendix J. n and not previously included m ust be at tached in NAME OF EAP SIGNATURE OF EAP DATE